Welcome to the Glastonbury Antiquarian Society Website

 For an update on the museum, please see the 'Glastonbury Museum at the Tribunal' page on this website.

-The Godney canoe is housed in our museum on Glastonbury High Street.
+The canoe is housed in the Tribunal on Glastonbury High Street.
 Wood samples from the canoe were sent for carbon dating earlier this year.
 Tests revealed that the canoe is not of Iron Age date as had been previously assumed, but is actually of Anglo-Saxon manufacture.
 Dating from between the early 6th to early 7th century, it is the only Anglo-Saxon boat to have been found in Somerset.

-A paper containing all the latest reserch on the canoe can be found at the bottom of this page.
+A paper containing all the latest research on the canoe can be found at the bottom of this page.

 Tim